The Power of Nanowrimo + Survey! by Beth Barany

-If you’re looking for local events in your community where people get together and do a “write-in,” check out the Nanowrimo site: https://nanowrimo.org/.
+If you’re looking for events in your community where people get together and do “write-ins,” check out the Nanowrimo site: https://nanowrimo.org/.

 Want more Nano tips?
 Check out these articles on our blog, Writer’s Fun Zone.

-I’ll be offering some sign up bonuses to the Group Coaching Program if you sign up for this program before the end of October.
+Coming soon, I’ll be offering some sign up bonuses to the Group Coaching Program if you sign up for this program before the end of the year.

-The Group Coaching Program is a 12-month program for dedicated novelists who have already written a manuscript or equivalent who want ongoing group support (2 group calls monthly that come with spot coaching and analysis of your manuscript, plus a “secret” Facebook group) and additional opportunities for in-depth 1-1 support with me, including developmental editing.
-More news about that next week.
+The Group Coaching Program is a 12-month program for dedicated novelists who have already written a manuscript or equivalent who want ongoing group support (2 group calls monthly that come with spot coaching and analysis of your manuscript) and additional opportunities for in-depth 1-1 support with me, including developmental editing.
+More news about that soon.

 SURVEY!
 (Last but not least!)